India national under-17 football team: AFC U-17 Asian Cup

 India qualified for 2018 AFC U-16 Championship by participating in the qualification round.
 India defeated Palestine, 3–0, then played a 2–2 draw against Nepal and finally qualified for the 2018 edition when they played a goalless draw against the defending champion Iraq.
 India played its group stage matches against Vietnam, Iran and Indonesia at the 2018 edition in Malaysia.
 They defeated Vietnam by 1–0, then held Iran to a goal less draw and finally qualified for the knock out stages by holding Indonesia to a 0–0 draw.
 In the quarter finals they were defeated 1–0 by heavy weights South Korea, ending their run in the tournament.

 India has also qualified for the 2020 AFC U-16 Championship by participating in the qualifying round.
 In the first game they defeated Turkmenistan 5–0.
 In the second game also they defeated Bahrain by an identical score line.
 They finally qualified for the finals by holding Uzbekistan to a 1–1 draw.
 India was clubbed with Korea Republic, Australia and Uzbekistan in Group C for the tournament.
 But the tournament was called of due to COVID-19.

 India qualified for the 2023 AFC U-17 Asian Cup for third consecutive time.
 India defeated Maldives by 5–0, Kuwait by 3–0 and Myanmar by 4–1 but fell to Saudi Arabia by 1–2.
 India qualified as second placed best ranked teams making their 9th appearance in the tournament.
 In 2023, India was clubbed with Vietnam, Uzbekistan and Japan in group stage of 2023 AFC U-17 Asian Cup in Thailand.
 India began their Asian campaign with a draw with Vietnam by 1–1 with a spectacular long shot by Malemnganba Singh Thokchom but fell to Uzbekistan by a solitary goal.
 The team faced a huge defeat against Japan but have put a valiant performance scoring 4 goals, concluding by score of 8–4 ending their campaign with a draw and two losses.

+After failing to qualify for the 2025 edition, India qualified for 2026 edition making their 10th appearance in the tournament.
+India tied with Palestine by 1–1, defeated Chinese Taipei by 3–1 but fell to Lebanon by 0–2, shrinking the hopes to qualify for the tournament until a win against Iran by 2–1 helped them to qualify back for the final tournament after missing the 2025 edition.